-Wiltshire rogue traders who mocked victims jailed
+Wiltshire rogue traders who mocked elderly victims jailed

 A chartered surveyor called by Wiltshire Trading Standards said the work was "abysmal", "carried out with no attendant skill or competence" and "probably without the use of appropriate hand tools".

-A spokesperson for Wiltshire Trading Standards said the three defendants were among the most prolific rogue traders they have come across.
+A spokesperson for Wiltshire Trading Standards said the three defendants were among the most prolific rogue traders they had come across.

-They added that Matty Rossiter, who was just 16 at the time most of the offences were committed, was also the youngest offender of this type the body had ever dealt with.
+They added that Matty Rossiter, who was just 16 at the time of most of the offences, was also the youngest offender of this type the body had ever dealt with.

 How to avoid rogue traders